bluegreen-labs/phenocam_installation_tool_v2_dev/README.md

 > 4) connect the camera and verify uploads to the PhenoCam server.
 >
 > ALWAYS configure the camera password to a non-default secure password over a secure network.
 BlueGreen Labs (BV) is not liable for the abuse of misconfigured cameras as a vector for network breaches and cyber-attacks due to lack of due diligence on part of the user.

+By downloading and using this software you agree upon these terms.

 ### Hardware prerequisites